 Steamed green vegetables such as mange tout, sugar snaps and asparagus

-Roasted sweet peppers (remove the skins)
+Roasted sweet peppers (remove the skins) and tomatoes

 Grilled aubergine or courgette